 Examples of experience include leading People strategy through global digital transformation at Dow Jones and The Wall Street Journal; scaling and structuring a digital media business from early stage through rapid growth and acquisition at The News Movement; leading global People function transformation across a distributed workforce at Human Rights Watch; and advising multinational organizations on operating model and workforce strategy at PA Consulting.

-I work best in environments that are complex, ambiguous, and moving quickly.
+Complex, ambiguous, and fast-moving environments are where I have spent most of my career.
 I bring calm and structure while navigating the stakeholders and dynamics that determine whether change actually sticks.

 Working independently means direct involvement without the cost structure of a large consultancy.
 Most work begins with a focused conversation to make sure we are solving the right problem before agreeing on scope and approach.